venkatarajasekhar/AMD/README.md

 ### Testing the installation

-There is one test case `UnitTest` in `AMD/build/tests/`.
-Please run the test case to see if there are any error messages.
+There is three test cases and one Symbolic Calculator in in `AMD/build/tests/`.
+Please run the test cases to see if there are any error messages.

+The Symbolic Calculator can be used as `./SymbolicCalculator 'expression' row=? col=?`

+For example:
+`./SymbolicCalculator 'trace(A*trans(X))' row=4 col=4`